davidverweij/phone-grown/README.md

 ## Step 4: Connect to data sources (using IFTTT.com)
 There are various ways in which we could let your phone 'listen' to various data sources.
 In this tutorial, we will be using *If This, Then That ( [ifttt.com](http://www.ifttt.com) )*.
 If This Than That is a [service that connects numerous services and devices](https://help.ifttt.com/hc/en-us/articles/115010325748), allowing you to create certain interactive rules, called `Applets`.
 For example, *if* you come home, *then* it can automatically turn on the lights.
 Most rules are bound to specific products from specific brands (e.g. Gmail, Phillips), though there are a handful of *'generic'* sources, such as the weather or RSS feeds.
 Setting up any IFTTT 'applet' consists of two steps.
 Step 1 is setting up a 'trigger' of your choice.
 In our case, **Step 2 will be the same for any trigger you choose** - as we will be using IFTTT's provided Google Sheet integration to connect to our Google Sheet.

-> **Note**: If you follow this approach, you will need (to create) an IFTTT.com account.
+> If you follow this approach, you will need (to create) an IFTTT.com account.
 Some services require you to log in (often with your Google Account), and require access to some of your information.
 Read more on [IFTTT's privacy policy](https://ifttt.com/terms) and [Google's advice on third party access](https://support.google.com/accounts/answer/3466521).

 Following the example below will **set up your phone's screen to respond when there is a new article on the BBC** (or almost any other news or blog sites).
 It is a good starter to get to know the Google Sheet template, and enables you to comfortably explore different data sources on your own.